Residual Multiplicative Filter Networks for Multiscale Reconstruction: 2D Image Fitting

 \section{2D Image Fitting}

 We first evaluate each of the proposed modifications to band-limited networks in the context of 2D image fitting.
+This task is useful for didactic purposes, allowing one to clearly see the benefits of skip connections and our new initialization scheme in the context of coarse-to-fine image reconstruction.
 We adopt a staged training procedure and fit a series of band-limited coordinate networks to natural images provided by \cite{nerf}.
 The dataset consists of 32 RGB images, each of size $512 \times 512$.
 We first downsample the images by a factor of 2 to obtain images of size $256 \times 256$.
 These images are fit during training using a Mean Squared Error (MSE) training objective, applied to the output at the scale corresponding to the stage of training.
 As previously described, for the fairest comparison, the ``Vanilla'' \bacon baseline is optimized with losses at all scales, though, at the stage of a given scale, only the linear output layers of other scales can be updated.
 Still, this keeps the optimization of the internal representations staged.
 All networks use a four-layer architecture and are trained for $10,000$ iterations, divided into chunks of $500, 500, 1000, 8000$ for optimizing output scales $\{1, 2, 3, 4\}$, respectively.
 The frequencies for all methods are initialized to have the same band-limit for consistency.
 All methods were implemented in PyTorch \cite{paszke2019pytorch} and trained on a single NVIDIA GeForce RTX 2080.

 Figure \ref{fig:ablation} visualizes the outputs at each scale for \bacon, the residual MFN with the band-limited \bacon initialization, and the residual MFN with our proposed initialization.
 Since the coarse-to-fine training scheme can potentially disturb previously trained outputs when applying the loss at the finer scales, we visualize the differences between the Fourier spectra at each output scale after the corresponding training iterations and after the full training regiment (Fig.~\ref{fig:ablation}, right).
 The proposed method shows the least disturbance after training.
 For the entire image dataset, we report the Fourier spectrum mean absolute difference and standard deviation in Table~\ref{tab:ablation}.